 According to the Australian Retailers Association, a massive 72% of Australians count ‘ethical brand behaviour’ as one of their top three priorities when it comes to using a company or buying their products.
-And that’s not all: a further 57% rank climate change the environment as the most important consumer issue, and 34% will pay more for environmentally-friendly products.
+And that’s not all: a further 57% rank climate change as the most important consumer issue, and 34% will pay more for environmentally-friendly products.

 But the most telling statistic shows that consumers are also savvy to brands who don’t put their money where their mouth is, with 21% claiming that a brand should only ‘take a stance’ on a social issue if it can prove that it’s actually trying to solve the issue.